As seen on Motherly

 Update: My little guy started sleeping longer stretches leading up to his first birthday, and the week of his first birthday, he did it!
 He slept through the night!!
 We never thought that day would come:) There was not a single thing that made him sleep better (it was all in his own time), but we did find a weighted swaddle (and later a sleep sack when he was old enough) that we absolutely loved.

 Like I said, it wasn’t an instant fix, but I think it contributed to helping him feel comforted while he slept.
-Check out the swaddles and sleep sacks we used for 2 years by clicking here.
+Check out the swaddles and sleep sacks we used for 2 years by clicking here or the image above.
 We used them from the beginning with his arms swaddled inside then with his arms out and then we finally transitioned to the sleep sack that works up to 24 months.
 We loved them!
 Like I said, it wasn’t a simple fix but I know it helped comfort him with the gentle weight on his chest.

 Now that he is 3 years old, he overall sleeps through the night!
 We still have the occasional wakeup or tough night, but that’s to be expected.